cportner/sexSelectionSpacing/paper/niussp_v2.md

 Economics, Seattle University, WA, USA and Center for Studies in Demography and Ecology, University of Washington, USA.

-***Summary.** In India, the male-to-female ratio at birth has been on the increase since the mid-1980s. **Claus Pörtner** shows that the increasing use of sex selection substantially lengthened birth intervals.
+***Summary.** In India, the male-to-female ratio at birth has increased since the mid-1980s.
+**Claus Pörtner** shows that the increasing use of sex selection substantially lengthened birth intervals.
 This rapid lengthening, in turn, is responsible for a significant downward bias in the total fertility rate compared to predicted cohort fertility.*

 **Introduction**

 The introduction of ultrasound in India in the mid-1980s ushered in an era of rapidly increasing use of sex-selective abortions.
+Figure XX shows the increase in the percentage boys at birth from 1972 to 2016 and the decline in the total fertility rate from around 5.5 to just over 2 over the same period.

 One well-known impact is that more boys were born relative to girls.
 A less-known effect is that each sex-selective abortion delays the next birth by 6 to 12 months, resulting in longer durations between births.

 The duration between births---also known as birth spacing---is relevant